![]() |

 This job may be executed on the mainframe as an MVS batch job.
 It may also be executed on the PC running the Micro Focus Mainframe Express product.
 The JOB and DD statements will require modification prior to execution on a mainframe.

-The following (SIMHEXC1.CBL) is a sample of the mainframe COBOL demonstration program.
+The following (SIMHEXC1.cbl) is a sample of the mainframe COBOL demonstration program.

 IDENTIFICATION DIVISION.